 Jens Ahrens has been an Associate Professor and head of the Audio Technology Group within the Division of Applied Acoustics at Chalmers since 2016.
-He has also been a Visiting Professor at the Centre for Audio and Psychoacoustic Engineering at University of Huddersfield, UK, since 2017.
-Jens received his Diploma (equivalent to a M.Sc.) in Electrical Engineering/Sound Engineering jointly from Graz University of Technology and the University of Music and Dramatic Arts, Graz, Austria, in 2005.
+He has also been a Visiting Professor at the Centre for Audio and Psychoacoustic Engineering at University of Huddersfield, UK, since 2018.
+Jens received his Diplom (equivalent to a M.Sc.) in Electrical Engineering/Sound Engineering jointly from Graz University of Technology and the University of Music and Dramatic Arts, Graz, Austria, in 2005.
 He completed his Doctoral Degree (Dr.-Ing.) at the Technische Universität Berlin, Germany, in 2010.
 From 2006 to 2011, he was a member of the Audio Technology Group at Deutsche Telekom Laboratories / TU Berlin where he worked on the topic of sound field synthesis.
 From 2011 to 2013, Jens was a Postdoctoral Researcher at Microsoft Research in Redmond, Washington, USA.
 Thereafter, he re-joined the Quality and Usability Lab at the Technische Universität Berlin.
 In the fall and winter terms of 2015/16, he was a Visiting Scholar at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University, California, USA.
 He is an Associate Editor of the IEEE Signal Processing Letters and a Guest Editor of the EURASIP Journal on Audio, Speech, and Music Processing.

 Find more information here.

 - Psychoacoustics of spatial audio

 - Modeling of head-related transfer functions for headphone reproduction

 See also the pages of the Audio Technology Group.

 - 3D audio capture and rendering using spherical microphone arrays (with Facebook Reality Labs)